Chrisfaherty/CI_HACK_T16_MQ/README.md

 ## About

-The [logo]() website has been developed to provide users the chance to play the music quizzes and learn about different types of music.
+The Music Quiz website has been developed to provide users the chance to play the music quizzes and learn about different types of music.
 This website contains quizzes based on Jazz, Rock, Pop, Classic and EDM (Electronic dance music).

 ## Table of Contents